-Fossils are one of the many things which provide evidence for evolution, alongside branches of science such as palaeontology, biogeography, developmental biology, comparative morphological anatomy, genetis and comparative molecular biology.
+Fossils are one of the many things which provide evidence for evolution, alongside branches of science such as palaeontology, biogeography, developmental biology, comparative morphological anatomy, genetics and comparative molecular biology.

 What is the process of fossilisation?

-Sedimentary fossils: Organism is covered by fine sands or clay which is usually carried by rivers and lakes/ocean currents.
+1. Sedimentary fossils: Organism is covered by fine sands or clay which is usually carried by rivers and lakes/ocean currents.
 The sediments protect the organism from scavengers/predation.
-Low oxygen environments assist this process, and harder parts are usually fossilised but occassionally, structures like feathers may be preserved.
-Sedimentary fossils are not found in volcanic rock, but can be in eroding volcanic ash layers.
+Low oxygen environments assist this process, and harder parts are usually fossilised but occasionally, structures like feathers may be preserved.
+Sedimentary fossils are not found in volcanic rock but can be in eroding volcanic ash layers.